LPyogi/SOC-2018/README.md

+## My work
+(For digit recogniser) test and train data are provided in the respective folders (as the the data was huge I have deleted a large part of it if you want to run it on the full data here is the link https://www.kaggle.com/c/digit-recognizer/data)
+(For 3-D object construction) Data set wrapper is made that is used to generate test data using the kmz files.

 ## Using the code

 Training scripts and a couple of trained demo networks are included.
 More demos and the complete set of data are on the road.